You are viewing this site in staging mode. Click in this bar to return to normal site.

 Let's be clear, the salt we use in water softeners doesn't go into our water supply but instead is used to create a brine solution to flush the calcium ions (chalk) we remove down the drain.

-When your softener is in service and providing softened water, the chalk is removed by a process called ion exchange which replaces calcium (chalk) for sodium.
-As hard water flows through the softener, the resin exchanges 'calcium for sodium', 'calcium for sodium', 'calcium for sodium'.
+When your softener is in service and providing softened water, the chalk is removed by a process called ion exchange which replaces chalk for sodium.
+As hard water flows through the softener, the resin exchanges 'chalk for sodium'.

 Did you know that there is already sodium in mains tap water?